Animal Protection Program Grants

 - Wildlife –

-- Emphasis on mountain lions, bobcats, coyotes, and black bears, funding only those programs which protect through advocacy and/or ethical-based research.
+- Primarily mountain lions, bobcats, coyotes, and black bears, funding only those programs which protect through ethical-based research and advocacy/educational campaigns.

 - Marine Life –

-- Emphasis on endangered species and anti-captivity projects addressing marine mammals (dolphins and orcas).
+- Emphasis on addressing marine mammal issues, health and well-being and anti-captivity (dolphins and orcas).

 - Sanctuary for Captive Animals –

-- Captive animal sanctuaries have to be accredited by the Global Federation of Animal Sanctuaries before funding will be considered.
+- Captive wild animal sanctuaries should be verified or accredited by the Global Federation of Animal Sanctuaries.

 - Wildlife Rehabilitation –

 - Emphasis on hands-on animal care (emergency rescue, food, medications, housing improvements).